DavidovQC/Poly_Tikz_Frontend/README.md

 ~~-Improve layer components design~~
 ~~Completed: Axis Layer, Function, Rectangle, GraphPoint, Circle~~

+~~-Currently all components trigger drag and drop, make it so only label is draggable.~~

 -Copy and hide functionality (maybe a wrapper around each layer?)

--Currently all components trigger drag and drop, make it so only label is draggable.

 -onDragover should have a blue line above the layer appear